What are the risk factors for acute myeloid leukemia?

 Certain blood disorders

 Patients with certain blood disorders seem to be at increased risk for getting AML.
-These include chronic myeloproliferative disorders such as polycythemia vera, essential thrombocytopenia, and idiopathic myelofibrosis.
-Chronic myelogenous leukemia (CML) is another type of myeloproliferative disorder, and some patients with CML later develop a form of AML.
+These include chronic myeloproliferative disorders such as polycythemia vera, essential thrombocythemia, and idiopathic myelofibrosis.
 The risk of developing AML is increased further if treatment for these disorders includes some types of chemotherapy or radiation.

-Some patients who have a myelodysplastic syndrome (a pre-leukemic condition) may develop AML.
-These conditions cause defects in blood cell formation, and over a period of years may evolve into leukemia.
-Patients who have a myelodysplastic syndrome and develop AML typically have a poor prognosis.
+Some patients who have myelodysplastic syndrome (MDS) may develop AML.
+Patients with MDS have low blood cell counts and abnormal cells in the blood and bone marrow.
+MDS can evolve over time into AML.
+Patients who develop AML after having MDS typically have a poor prognosis.

 - Fanconi anemia